Getting Started

 ├── package.json

 src/pages/home.js is a complete working spec — a counter with increment and decrement buttons.
-Open localhost:3000 after running /pulse-dev to see it.
+Open localhost:3000 after starting the dev server to see it.
 Every new page you create goes into src/pages/ and is discovered automatically.

 Agent commands